 Bambinos are cats that are created by crossing a Hairless Sphynx with a Munchkin.
 Because they are crossed with the Sphynx cat they are often hairless or have a little bit of fuzz with wrinkled skin.
 The feeling when petting one of these hairless cats is often compared to touching a warm peach.

 These cats are incredibly active and love to jump and play around, which they seemingly do without any problems, even with their shorter legs!
 They’re also very loving and affectionate creatures.
 However, while they can make great pets due to their loving nature, you do have to be quite careful with them.

 They will also need to be washed on a regular basis with a mixture of soap and water to clean the oils they accumulate off their skin.
-To learn more about caring for hairless cats, The Spruce Pets wrote a good guide that you can find here.

 The Kinkalow is yet another short-legged cat.
 It’s a mixture of the American Curl and, of course, the Munchkin.
 It has the characteristic curly ears from the American Curl and the short legs from the Munchkin.
 This breed is quite rare, and not seen very often.